 1 – Why is it important to have good acoustics in spaces using AV equipment?

 It’s obvious to say that audio quality is a critical part of any AV installation.
-A simply truth is that if the room acoustics are poor then the audio quality, especially for those listening in remotely, will be poor.
+A simple truth is that if the room acoustics are poor then the audio quality, especially for those listening in remotely, will be poor.
 There is literally nothing that can be done to the equipment itself to mitigate the issues caused by sub-standard room acoustics.
 Many office meeting rooms have ‘spider phones’; where meetings are purely audio calls – these rooms are often worse than video conference calls because you don’t have the visual prompts to assist if the sound quality is poor.

 Most of us have experienced a video or audio meeting where the speech intelligibility is so poor that much of the conversation is missed, leaving the participants frustrated or sometimes the meeting just has to be stopped altogether.
 This only increases the feeling that face-to-face meetings are always much better.
 This has a lot to do with a high reverberation time in the space, caused by excessive hard surfaces; this uncomfortable room ‘echo’ just makes it impossible to have an effective meeting.
 Despite the improved understanding of the benefits of room acoustics we have seen in the last 10 years, one of our main areas of business is still ‘fixing’ poor acoustics in commercial meeting rooms.
 We are often asked to help in brand new, beautiful looking office fit-outs where the room acoustics have been ignored and the audio part of the audio/visual installation is just not fit for purpose.